basharatanis/Learn2Code/README.md

     Goto the folder where you have downloaded the zip file and extract it.

     After that, import the extracted folder to the xcode.

+## Must-have features
+* A user gets informed when the wrong option is selected in the quiz
+* A user have a reader all the time during quiz to learn and select correct option.

+## Nice-to-have features
+* A user get instructions at the main screen
+* There is a menu button at the top so that a user can go back to main screen and restart the quiz